-While many developers are used to consuming open-source projects, or even to contribute to them, few of them know the amount of work it takes to manage a community.
+While many developers are used to consuming open-source projects, or even contributing to them, few of them know the amount of work it takes to manage a community.

-It’s a huge energy to deploy: writing documentation and examples, answering issues and reviewing pull requests… To have it done in a way that satisfies the community, you need full time collaborators on it, without generating any revenue from it directly.
+It’s a huge energy to deploy: writing documentation and examples, answering issues and reviewing pull requests… To Execute an open-source project in a way that satisfies the community, you need full time collaborators on it, without generating any revenue from the product directly.

-We thought about it and resigned: we are too small to carry the weight of it.
+We thought about it and resigned: we are too small to carry the weight of a project like this.
 We would never have been able to finance it from our other activities.
-Besides, we would like to offer our integrator partners most of our project’s benefits and not keep them for us to finance the project.
+And besides, we would like to offer our integrator partners most of our project’s benefits and not keep them for us to finance the project.

-When heavy structures struggle to provide satisfying community management, and we all here have some examples in mind, do you really think a company with less than 10 people could do better?
+When heavy structures struggle to provide satisfying community management, and we all have some examples in mind, do you really think a company with less than 10 people could do better?

-On January the 1st of 2018, we totalized more than 4000 hours of work on Front-Commerce.
+On January the 1st of 2018, we totalled more than 4000 hours of work on Front-Commerce.
 In invoicing terms, it’s more than our sales revenue in 2015, the year we started the project.

-If our product answers a business need, why couldn’t it be sold and make our investment profitable, while providing quality services to our clients?
-To targeted shops, the price of the licence should be amortized very quickly as Front-Commerce drastically improves development time and sells conversions.
+If our product answers a business need, why shouldn’t it become a profitable investment, while providing a quality service to our clients?
+For well targeted e-shops, the price of the licence should pay for itself very quickly as Front-Commerce drastically reduces development time and improves conversion rates.

-Selling our product means mostly providing quality support, and by it the continuity of the solution.
+Selling our product means mostly providing quality support and assuring the continuity of the solution.

-We have determined that 2 developers would be working on Front-Commerce support full-time, answering support tickets and evolving the solution with new features.
-As we aim for medium to large scale projects, it appears to us that this is a pretty comforting leverage for potential clients, as we already spoke with many agencies and e-sellers around the globe.
+Two full time developers give Front-Commerce support, answering tickets and evolving the product with new features.
+We aim for medium to large scale projects, and our human support method is a pretty comforting leverage for potential clients.

-There is a lot of room for multiple solutions, open or not, bringing the “PWA” label and a stack of tools and libraries to build great e-stores.
+There is room in the market for multiple solutions, open source or not, bringing the “PWA” label and a stack of tools and libraries to build great e-stores.
 Anyone can choose to use a proven solution with reliable support, or to dig into an emergent open-source one.

-Finally, let’s stay watchful.
-It’s easy to launch an open-source project at first and then…tadaaaa… offer an enterprise version.
+It’s easy to launch an open-source project at first and then…tadaaaa… offer an more qualitative enterprise version later on.

 As we explained, maintaining a software solution takes a lot of time, and so costs a lot.
-Our reason to ask for a commercial licence is honest and transparent.
+Our reasons for sticking with a commercial licence is honest and transparent.
 Sooner or later, our competitors may also need to find ways to finance their efforts.
-For those who are displeased by our approach, keep some bullets for the next months…